 The Visuwords dictionary and thesaurus website is ideal for use with interactive whiteboards in the classroom.
 It is a useful tool for people of all ages, including aspiring writers and journalists, for generating new word ideas.

-We hope you find these free teaching resources for secondary English teachers to be useful for Key Stage 3 and Key Stage 4 literacy lesson plans.
+We hope you find these free teaching resources for English teachers to be very useful when lesson planning for Key Stage 1, 2, 3 or 4 literacy classes.